Lekensteyn/pdf.js-wiki/Contributing.md

 If you develop on Windows, read [[Setting up pdf.js Development Environment for Windows]].
 For font testing you will need [Python](http://www.python.org/download).

-_Before you make any changes to the code you will probably want jump down to [Generating reference images](#ref-images) to create the reference snapshot images so you can run the test framework and check for regressions._
+_Before you make any changes to the code you will probably want jump down to the "Generating reference images" section to create the reference snapshot images so you can run the test framework and check for regressions._

-If you are familiar with GitHub and creating feature branches you can skip down to [Run lint and testing](#lint).
+If you are familiar with GitHub and creating feature branches you can skip down to the "Run lint and testing" section.

 ### 1. Fork
 To fork the repository you need to have a GitHub account.
 Once you have an account you can click the fork button up top.
 Now that you have your fork you need to clone it (replace `{username}` with your GitHub username) using